HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 Local registrations

 These may differ widely depending on the municipality in which you will conduct business.
 Generally, to operate a business you must obtain a business license in both the city and county you are located.
 Applications and information can typically be obtained at the city hall and county clerk's office where your business is located.
-Depending on the entity form of your business, various components of income can be subject to local tax as well as business privilege tax.

-As stated at the onset, although some registration filings are almost universal to all businesses, others are not and depend on numerous factors such as employees, your industry, your locality, etc. Therefore, professional counsel is strongly recommended during this phase of a new business start up to insure that nothing is overlooked.
+As stated at the onset, although some registration filings are almost universal to all businesses, others are not and depend on numerous factors such as employees, your industry, your locality, etc. Therefore, professional counsel is strongly recommended during this phase of a new business start-up to insure that nothing is overlooked.

 Will your business have employees?